r4dixx/discord-quotebot/README.md

     -   `git update-index --assume-unchanged config_private.json`

-7. Create a Discord invite with `send messages` permissions and your application client ID:
+8. Create a Discord invite with `send messages` permissions and your application client ID:

     -   `https://discordapp.com/oauth2/authorize?scope=bot&permissions=2048&client_id=YOUR_CLIENT_ID`

     For more details, [check the official documentation](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)

-8.  `cd` to the root of this project and run `node main.js` to start the bot
+9. Run `node main.js` to start the bot

-9. Check if everything is up and running in your Discord server (with `!ping` for instance).
+10. Check if everything is up and running in your Discord server (with `!ping` for instance).

-10. Profit
+Profit!

 # Credits